unimelbmdap/doiget-tdm/docs/configuration.rst

     The default is to not have this intermediate grouping layer.

 ``email_address``
-    The DOI metadata is typically acquired from the CrossRef web API, which asks that users provide their email address as part of the request header.
+    The DOI metadata is typically acquired from the Crossref web API, which asks that users provide their email address as part of the request header.

     The default is to not specify an email address.